Save on Food Delivery

 Order food often enough and the levers add up fast.
 A typical SGD 30 order can land at about SGD 24 to 26 once all four run together with a free platform loyalty sign-in on top.

-- Food delivery is the highest-frequency online purchase for most SG households, so even small percentage savings compound quickly across a month.
+Food delivery is the highest-frequency online purchase for most SG households, so even small percentage savings compound across a month.
+No single lever cuts more than 10 to 25 percent on its own, but four together (with a free loyalty layer) routinely land at 15 to 25 percent off the headline price.

-- Cashback is available on participating food delivery platforms when you click through a cashback site before ordering.
+- Cashback via ShopBack adds a second layer on participating platforms when you click through before checkout.

 Top picks by use case